skalingclouds/agentic-doc/README.md

 ## Configuration Options

 The library uses a [`Settings` object](./agentic_doc/config.py) to manage configuration.
-You can customize these settings either through environment variables:
+You can customize these settings either through environment variables or a `.env` file:

 ```bash